cdbfoster/rsrt/README.md

     $ cargo run --release

+To build and view the documentation, use

+    $ cargo doc --open

 While it is possible to use RSRT's traits and implementations in other projects, it is not intended to be more than its simple example binary; its modules are marked `pub` so that `rustdoc` picks them up.
 If you want to use them elsewhere, you can move what you need into a separate `lib.rs` file and have `cargo` build you an actual library.